-With the rising costs of burials, cremations are becoming increasingly popular.
-But, hey, you already knew that.
-You’ve been getting ads, promotions, and notifications about options for funerals, burials and cremations.
-Let’s roll up our sleeves and look at the costs.
+Clearly, many Americans have welcomed cremation with open arms as a more cost-effective option to traditional burial, but, hey, you already knew that.
+You’ve been getting ads, promotions, and notifications about options for funerals, burials, and cremations.
+Let’s roll up our sleeves and look at the funeral costs of a burial vs cremation in this Senior Assistance Club guide.

 This is probably the last thing you want to think about.
 Yet, it’s up on the roster for anyone who is alive—especially after a certain age.
 Funerals cost money.
 By knowing what is coming, you and your family can prepare for expenses.
 This may be difficult, yet it is easier than waiting for the event—and making fast decisions during a highly emotional time.